 Spills of any type of oil may damage the environment.
-UCSD has a Spill Prevention, Control, and Countermeasure Plan (SPCC) to prevent or reduce discharge of oil into navigable waters.
+UC San Diego has a Spill Prevention, Control, and Countermeasure Plan (SPCC) to prevent or reduce the discharge of oil into navigable waters.

 The campus SPCC plan identifies management measures that must be implemented wherever oil and oil-based products are used or stored to prevent spills and promptly respond to accidental releases.